rohit455273/assertive.base/README.md

 `is_not_na` returns a logical vector that is `TRUE` when the input is `TRUE` or `FALSE` (`!is.na(x)`).

-There are three functions that return sinlge logical values:
+There are three functions that return single logical values:

 `is_identical_to_true` returns `TRUE` is effectively `identical(x, TRUE)` (like `isTRUE`), but it lets you choose whether or not attributes are allowed on `x`.